knewter/imagine/README.md

 ## TODO
 * Allow a user to choose the default display style at album level
-* API to define a default view for albums, images (so define a default plugin)
 * Provide a standard means of wrapping with authentication
 * Provide a happy-path for attaching albums polymorphically to other objects
 * Make it look a little prettier.
 Provide a stylesheet that you can include if you so desire.